Skip to main content

 RESEARCH ACTIVITIES

 Doctoral candidates who are at an advanced stage of their Thesis formulation compete for university grant to conduct field research in the United States.
-Others apply for Fulbright Pre-Doctoral Research Fellowship and, if selected, visit the US for about eight months to conduct field research.
+Research Scholars also apply for various other Research Fellowships to conduct field research.

 The US Studies Programme seeks to promote appropriate understanding of the American society, polity and foreign policy.
 It trains the students to engage in serious research going beyond what is available in the media and the internet and helps them to make use of the enormous amount of source material available in various libraries.
 Efforts are made to involve and include its students to undertake archival research in their data collection as well.